Forms + Documents

 Link to form located at bottom of page

 All residential students are required to purchase a Loyola University Chicago Meal Plan.
 First and Second-Year Students may choose one of the All-Access Plans.
-Junior/Senior Students may choose an All-Access Plan or one of the Declining Balance Plans.
+Junior/Senior Students may choose an All-Access Plan, a Dining Dollar Plan or a Block Plus Plus.
 Residents of Baumhart Hall may choose a meal plan or opt out of the Meal Plan Requirement.
+Baumhart residents choosing to have a meal plan are encouraged to select a Dining Dollar Plan as there is no traditional dining hall on the Water Tower Campus.

 Recognizing that a small number of students may have certain financial or dietary restrictions, Loyola University Chicago affords meal plan exemptions or modifications for certain documented reasons.
 Students seeking an exemption from or modification of the meal plan requirement must complete the meal plan release process and meet established criteria to be approved.